 With these statistics, you can see why activities like the one above are important.
-Not only because we are growing our own food, but it is teaching our children about the importance of recycling and the effect it has on our environment.
+Not only because we are growing our own food, but it is also teaching our children about the importance of recycling and its effect on our environment.
 It is creating a habit for them to start recycling without even thinking about it in the future.

 Johnson & Johnson Consumer Inc Care To Recycle® shares many informative tips about recycling products in your bathroom.
-As you can see from above you can recycle empty toilet paper roles!
+As you can see above, you can recycle empty toilet paper rolls!

 What's Care To Recycle® program?

-- Care To Recycle® aims to raise awareness of the importance of recycling personal care products in the bathroom, including preventing valuable materials from entering landfills unnecessarily.
+- Care To Recycle® aims to raise awareness of the importance of recycling personal care products in the bathroom, including unnecessarily preventing valuable materials from entering landfills.